digiltd/oh-rtd-test/Linux---OS-X.md

 ## Installation
 1. You will need to install Java if not already installed.
-1. Add openHAB apt repository to the apt sources list (Hint: the current openhab.list file will be overwritten)
+1. Add openHAB apt repository to the apt sources list (Note: the current openhab.list file will be overwritten)

   ```
   echo "deb http://dl.bintray.com/openhab/apt-repo stable main" | sudo tee /etc/apt/sources.list.d/openhab.list